Web template delimiters: a chronology

 {{#IN_CA}}Well, ${{TAXED_VALUE}}, after taxes.{{/IN_CA}}

 Mustache is a template system developed by Chris Wanstrath.
 It popularized the term “logic-less” for templates that do not allow arbitrary code.
 The readme cites CTemplate and et as inspiration.
-Muschare is heavily influencrd by CTemplate and uses the “taxes” example in the readme and tests.
+Muschare is heavily influencrd by CTemplate and uses the “taxes” example (above) in the readme and tests.

 According to the commit history, the initial version of Mustache was developed in 39 commits over the course of one day.
 We’ll use the last commit of the day.